-- Fundraising for another organization includes but is not limited to walkathons, telethons, donation collecting activities like holiday bell ringing, or any other fundraising that directly benefits another organization.
+- Fundraising for another organization includes activities such as walkathons, donation collecting activities like holiday bell ringing, or any other fundraising that directly benefits another organization.

-- Girl Scouts are allowed to collect in-kind donations for or on behalf of another organization such as coordinating food, clothing, or toy drives.
+- Collecting in-kind (goods, services, or volunteer time) donations for or on behalf of another organization such as coordinating or participating in food, clothing, or toy drives.

-- Girl Scouts are allowed to volunteer for other organizations as community service and support them through Take Action projects.
+- Volunteering for other organizations as community service or supporting them through Take Action projects.

-- See also: Money-Earning and Donation Solicitation & Acceptance policies
+- See also: Money-Earning and Donation & Grants policies